Spicy Sausage Meatball Sauce

 - Place first eight ingredients in a 6-qt. slow cooker.
 Chop onion and peppers; stir into tomato mixture.

 - Shape sausage into 1-3/4-in. balls; roll in flour to coat lightly.
 In a large skillet, heat oil over medium-high heat; cook meatballs in batches until lightly browned, 5-8 minutes, turning occasionally.
 Drain on paper towels.
 Add to slow cooker, stirring gently into sauce.

-Originally published as Spicy Sausage Meatball Sauce in Simple & Delicious December/January 2018
+Originally published as Spicy Johnsonville Sausage Meatballs with Slow Cooked Mushrooms, Onions, and Peppers Recipe in Simple & Delicious December/January 2018

 Follow along as we show you how to make these fantastic recipes from our archive.